T-infinity/Tracer/README.md

 .json files for use in Chrome's tracer profiler.

 # Requirements:
-C++11 compatible compiler (language and stdlib)
+C++11 compatible compiler (language and stdlib).

-Cmake version 3.0.0 or higher
+Cmake is supported for version 3.0.0 or higher.

 # Basic Tutorial